microsoft/TypeScript-Sublime-Plugin/README.md

    the cursor will be placed outside the block, so that you can continue to type 'ctrl+}' to format the next outer block.
-7. The plug-in looks for the installed node executable using the PATH environment variable of the Sublime process.  and also in the directory '/usr/local/bin'.
+7. The plug-in looks for the installed node executable using the PATH environment variable of the Sublime process and also in the directory '/usr/local/bin'.
 If your node installation placed the node executable elsewhere, then add the 'node\_path' setting to your Preferences.sublime-settings file.
 The value of the